Sculptor Bryant Baker's Lost Masterpiece

 - 2,400 Stories I have published on Slashdot over the years

 - Stories on Soylent News

-- An Independent Evaluation of Phillips 66, its Business Strategy, and Execution (>380,000 pageviews)
+- An Independent Evaluation of Phillips 66, its Business Strategy, and Execution (over 1,000,000 pageviews)

 Ponca City, Oklahoma

 I was born and grew up in Ponca City, Oklahoma, a town of about 25,000 somewhat isolated in North Central Oklahoma (a two hour drive to the nearest metropolitan areas in Tulsa, OKC, and Wichita.).
 After I left Ponca City to go to college, I worked overseas and on the East Coast for 30 years.
 But my wife and I came back to Ponca after our retirement in 1999.